Easy Pork Marinade

 How to Tenderize Pork Chops

-If you want to make sure even more of the pork gets added flavor you can pierce the meat with a fork or thin knife to allow more access for the marinade to get into the meat fibers.
+If you want to make sure even more of the pork gets added flavor you can pierce the meat with a fork or thin knife to allow the marinade to soak into it.

 How long do I marinate pork?

-The length of time you allow pork to marinate is really up to you and the pork recipe you’re making, the thickness of the meat, and how much you planned ahead!
+The length of time is really up to you and the pork recipe you’re making, the thickness of the meat, and how much you planned ahead!

 Some recipes will call for overnight and others will say only 30 minutes.

-The biggest thing to remember is that you need to keep the pork in the refrigerator so you don’t introduce unwelcome guests like bacteria (food poisoning) to your marinating party!
+The biggest thing to remember is that you need to keep the pork in the refrigerator while you marinate!

 What temperature do I cook pork to?